trevoro/thread-chrome/README.md

-# Ebb - Chrome Extension
+# Thread - Chrome Extension

 To run this extension open the chrome extensions tab and ensure developer mode is turned on.

-Load the ebb-chrome directory as an unpacked extension
+Load the thread-chrome directory as an unpacked extension